laravel/docs/upgrade.md

 ### Elixir

 If you pass multiple source files in an array to CSS functions such as `sass` and `less`, Laravel 5.0 would generate a separate output file for each source file.
 Laravel 5.1 instead combines the source files into a single output file, which is named `app.css` by default.
-So for example in Laravel 5.1 this will combine `file1.sass` and `file2.sass` and put the final output in `public/css/app.css`:
+So for example, in Laravel 5.1 this will now combine `file1.sass` and `file2.sass` and put the final output in `public/css/app.css`:

 	mix.sass([ "file1.sass", "file2.sass" ], "public/assets/css");